(Updated in 2020, regarding Tax Year 2019)

-Of course, you can’t deduct any medical expenses unless their total takes you over the threshold (7.5% of your adjusted gross income if you are 65 or older, or 10% of your AGI if you are under 65).
+Of course, you can’t deduct any medical expenses unless their total takes you over the threshold (7.5% of your adjusted gross income, which will increase to 10% of your AGI for Tax Year 2020).

 But if you qualify by percentage, then the tax people all recommended that yes – you should take the deduction.
 It will most definitely save you money in taxes when you file.
 Even if you get audited, they are confident the deduction will be approved – and then – ta da!
 We will have the ruling we need, too.
 Once that happens, there will no longer be any question.